zawlinnnaing/zawlinnnaing.github.io/portfolio.md

 ## Interests:

 - Hoping to learn more about **Deep learning** and looking forward to work in related industry.
-- Passionate to know about how enterprise applications are designed, implemented and maintained (espically micro-service             architecture.
+- Passionate to know about how enterprise applications are designed, implemented and maintained (espically in micro-service architecture.